soumadip-dev/Mini-Projects-JS/Task_Management_app/README.md

 - **`addNewTask()`**: Adds a new task from the input field.

 ## PRD
-Read about my first Product Requirement Document (PRD) on TODO app: [My First PRD: An Exciting Milestone in My Journey](https://web-dev-soumadip.hashnode.dev/my-first-prd-an-exciting-milestone-in-my-journey?ref=twitter-share)
+Read about my first Product Requirement Document (PRD) on the TODO app: [My First PRD: An Exciting Milestone in My Journey](https://web-dev-soumadip.hashnode.dev/my-first-prd-an-exciting-milestone-in-my-journey?ref=twitter-share)